-Most batteries seem to die in their second or third season and often without any apparent reason.
+Most Lead Acid batteries seem to die in their second or third season and often without any apparent reason.
+Lithium Batteries have a longer warranty and last longer.
 Very hot weather and very cold weather don’t help; failing to charge the battery after use doesn’t help; carrying heavy bags doesn’t help.
 Even batteries that are treated identically have different life spans.
-A standard battery is warranted for a year; so budget on between 18 months’ and two years’ life.
-A Lithium battery is warranted for two years; so budget on three to four years’ life.

 A new battery does take time to fully “activate” it will get better with each round and can take up to 6 rounds to reach peak performance.